 4. The <!-- BEGIN WAYBACK TOOLBAR --> block

-AI tools like Claude Code can do this cleanup in seconds — just paste the HTML and ask it to strip the Wayback artifacts and modernize the markup.
+5. Any _static/ archive.org asset referencesAI coding tools handle this cleanup in seconds — paste the HTML and ask it to strip the Wayback artifacts and modernize the markup.

 # Common modernizations:

-- Table layout → CSS Grid / Flexbox
+Table layout → CSS Grid / Flexbox

-- Inline styles → CSS custom properties
+Inline styles → CSS custom properties

-- Fixed widths → Responsive / clamp()
+Fixed widths → Responsive / clamp()

-- <font> tags → Google Fonts
+<font> tags → Google Fonts

-- No meta tags → SEO meta + Open Graph
+No meta tags → SEO meta + Open Graph

-- HTTP images → Optimized, local assets
+HTTP images → Optimized local assets

-DigitalOcean's App Platform serves static sites with automatic SSL, CDN, and zero server management.
+No mobile view → Mobile-first responsiveApp Platform serves static sites with automatic SSL, a CDN, and zero server management.
 Connect a GitHub repo or upload directly.

 git init && git add -A && git commit -m "Restored site"